In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Are Jura bean to cup coffee machines any good?

 It does look like they’re starting to do better, looking at the last couple of reviews – however I didn’t want to start reviewing their machines without hearing from them re what’s going on with their support, so I’ve tried to contact them, but I’ve had no joy.
-If this changes, and they convince me that whatever the matter with aftersales support, it’s now sorted – you’ll start to see Jura bean to cup coffee machines appear on this article.
+If this changes, and they convince me that whatever the question with aftersales support, it’s now sorted – you’ll start to see Jura bean to cup coffee machines appear on this article.

 Overall from the machines I’ve used, and from the conversations I’ve had with readers who’ve owned both brands, I tend to think of these two brands as being fairly equal.
-They’ve both been around for a long time, they both have quite wide ranges covering all budgets, and they both have the majority of repeat customers who’re really loyal to the brand.
+They’ve both been around for a long time, they both have rather wide ranges covering all budgets, and they both have the majority of repeat customers who’re really loyal to the brand.

 The Gaggia bean to cup machines all deliver double shots when you select a double shot – in that they have a selection for 2 shots, and when selected – the machine grinds, pulls the shot, and then does the same again.